-We draw attention to Note 6 to the consolidated financial statements.
-As at December 31, 2023, the Company has goodwill recorded of \$407,170.
-Goodwill is required to be tested for impairment annually, and an impairment loss is recognized if the carrying amount of the cash generating unit ("CGU" or "CGUs") exceeds its recoverable amount.
-Management has determined the recoverable amount of the CGUs which incorporates the following significant assumptions:
+We draw attention to Notes 2 and 6 to the consolidated financial statements.
+As at December 31, 2024, the Company has goodwill recorded of \$407,170.
+Goodwill is required to be tested for impairment annually, and an impairment loss is recognized if the carrying amount of the cash generating unit ("CGU") exceeds its recoverable amount.
+Management has determined the recoverable amount of the CGUs based on their value-in-use, which incorporates the following significant assumptions:

-- Future cash flows based on forecasted earnings before interest, tax, depreciation and amortization
+- Future cash flows based on forecasted earnings before interest, tax, depreciation and amortization;

-- Revenue growth rates
+- Revenue growth rate; and,

-- Discount rates
+- Discount rate.

-We considered the recoverable amount of the Company's Monzite and Design Precision Casting CGUs as a key audit matter, due to the significant judgment used by management in determining the recoverable amount of the CGUs.
+We considered the recoverable amount of the Company's Monzite CGU as a key audit matter, due to the significant judgment used by management in determining the recoverable amount of the CGU.
 This resulted in an increased extent of audit effort, including the involvement of internal valuation specialists.